 When you consolidate debt, you no longer have to worry about multiple due dates each month because you only have one payment.
 Furthermore, the payment is the same amount each month, so you know exactly how much money to set aside.

-Takeaway: Debt consolidation can turn two or three payments into a single payment.
+Takeaway: Because you use the loan funds to pay off other debts, debt consolidation can turn two or three payments into a single payment.
 This can simplify budgeting and create fewer opportunities to miss payments.

-The average credit card interest rate is around 16.03 percent.
-Meanwhile, personal loans typically average around 11.88 percent.
-Of course, rates vary depending on your credit score, the loan amount and term length, but you’re likely to get a lower interest rate with a debt consolidation loan than what you’re currently paying on your credit card.
+As of July 2021, the average credit card rate is around 16 percent.
+Meanwhile, the average personal loan rate is below 11 percent.
+Of course, rates vary depending on your credit score and the loan amount and term length, but you’re likely to get a lower interest rate with a debt consolidation loan than what you’re currently paying on your credit card.

 Takeaway: Debt consolidation loans for consumers who have good credit typically have significantly lower interest rates than the average credit card.